Alice McEleney

 Research Interests

-I am a member of the DCU Life Sciences Institute and INSPIRE - Institute for Psychotherapy Practice, Innovation, Research and Education.
 My current research focuses on the role of psychotherapy in improving mental health and well-being in culturally diverse survivors of trauma.
-I welcome enquiries from potential PhD candidates interested in conducting research in this area.
+I welcome enquiries from potential PhD candidates interested in conducting research in this area and related topics.

-I am currently co-supervising the following Doctorate in Psychotherapy theses:
+I am currently co-supervising the following doctoral theses: